EmmanuelDemey/eslint-plugin-angular/docs/window-service.md

 Instead of the default window object, you should prefer the AngularJS wrapper service $window.
 [Y180](https://github.com/johnpapa/angular-styleguide#style-y180)

+## Examples

+Examples with default configuration

+    /*eslint angular/window-service: 2*/

+    // valid
+    $window.alert('Hello world!');

+    // invalid
+    window.alert('Hello world!'); // error: You should use the $window service instead of the default window object

 ## Links

 * [Rule source](../rules/window-service.js)